Summary

 2. Provider Attributes

-Providers that support confidential compute must advertise the following attributes:
+Providers that support confidential compute advertise TEE capability as:

 | Attribute | Value | When to Advertise |